Nomination Guide / Instructions

 Nominations are eligible for consideration for up to three years.
 Nominators are asked to update a continuing nomination before the 15 June deadline.
 After review by three committees, a nomination is retired.

-What’s the Evaluation Criteria?
+What are the Evaluation Criteria?

 The Fellow Members Committee considers the following criteria when evaluating nominations; no individual is expected to meet all of them.
 Each nominee is rated numerically on the basis of this information.
 Overall, the impact of the nominee’s achievements will be evaluated.